-How the lungs work The lungs are a pair of cone-shaped, soft, spongy, pinkish organs.
-They are situated in the chest, behind your ribcage, with the heart between the right lung and the left lung.
+The lungs are a pair of cone-shaped, soft, spongy, pinkish organs.
+They're situated in the chest, behind your ribcage, with the heart between the right lung and the left lung.

 This air is mostly oxygen and nitrogen.
 In addition, there are small amounts of other gases, floating bacteria and viruses.
 It also contains the products of tobacco smoke, car exhaust fumes and other pollutants from the atmosphere.